Al Ain, the UAE

 What are the schools in Al Ain like?

 "Al Ain is home to a number of excellent international and bilingual schools.
 The International School of Choueifat Al Ain is a top-rated international school offering the International Baccalaureate (IB) curriculum.
 It is a co-educational school with a strong focus on academic excellence and the development of the whole child.
 The school also offers a range of extra-curricular activities and sports.
 The Al Ain American Private School is a bilingual school offering an American curriculum with an emphasis on English language learning.
 The school has a strong focus on developing the whole child, with a range of extra-curricular activities and sports.
 The Al Ain English Speaking School is a British-style school offering the National Curriculum of England and Wales.
 The school has a strong focus on academic excellence and the development of the whole child.
 It also offers a range of extra-curricular activities and sports.
 The Al Ain Japanese School is a bilingual school offering a Japanese curriculum with an emphasis on English language learning.
 The school has a strong focus on developing the whole child, with a range of extra-curricular activities and sports.
 The Al Ain French School is a bilingual school offering a French curriculum with an emphasis on English language learning.
-The school has a strong focus on developing the whole child, with a range of extra-curricular activities and sports," commented one expat when asked about in Al Ain.
+The school has a strong focus on developing the whole child, with a range of extra-curricular activities and sports," explained one expat living in Al Ain, the UAE.

 What are the pros and cons of living in Al Ain?